 - Step 3 If the control system supports individual Gamma adjustment for RGB, select White to adjust the Gamma curves for red, green and blue at the same time.
 Or, select Red Gamma, Green Gamma, or Blue Gamma to adjust the Gamma curve for a single color.
-If the control system does not support individual Gamma adjustment for RGB, skip this step. - Step 4 Perform any of the following operations as required to configure the Gamma curve. - Load a Gamma configuration file
+If the control system does not support individual Gamma adjustment for RGB, skip this step. - Step 4 Perform any of the following operations as required to configure the Gamma curve. - Gamma readback